Molodos/ElegooNeptuneThumbnails/README.md

 for thumbnails might be added to the printer firmware, so I might be adding thumbnails for that printer in the future, if this can be confirmed somehow.

+### Will there be PrusaSlicer support at some point?

+Currently, I am not planning to release a PrusaSlicer version of the plugin.
+Maybe in further distance, there could be a chance, but for now I do not have enough time to do that.
+I will keep this in mind as there were several requests, but do not expect any news too soon.

 ## Development Guide

 1) Install requirements `pip install -r requirements.txt`